 NOAA is a federal agency and the primary source of weather data and warnings for the United States.

 - Contact your agent or Safeco immediately.
 You will want your claim reviewed as soon as possible so that repairs can begin promptly.
-In addition, your insurance coverage may provide for additional living expenses.
+Also, your insurance coverage may provide for additional living expenses.

 - Get everything the contractor discusses in writing.
 If there are changes or modifications in the contract, they should be acknowledged by all parties in writing.
 Never sign a contract with blanks that have not been filled in.